Transition to the New Order: Anti-communist purge

-On 18 October, a declaration was read over armed forces-controlled radio stations, banning the PKI.
-The ban included the party itself, and its youth and women's wings, peasant associations, intellectual and student groups, and the SOBSI union.
+On 18 October, a declaration was read over armed forces-controlled radio stations, banning the PKI and organizations affiated to the party.
+The ban included the party itself, and its youth and women's wings, peasant associations, intellectual and student groups, and the SOBSI trade union.
 At the time, it was not clear whether this ban applied only to Jakarta (by then controlled by the Army), or the whole Republic of Indonesia.
-However, the ban was soon used as a pretext for the Indonesian Army to go throughout the country carrying out extrajudicial punishments, including mass arrest and summary executions, against suspected leftists and Sukarno loyalists.
+However, the ban was soon used as a pretext for the Indonesian Army to go throughout the country carrying out extrajudicial punishments, including mass arrest and summary executions, against Sukarno loyalists and suspected leftists linked to the PKI and its allied organizations.
 As the violence spread, Sukarno issued orders to try to stop it, but he was ignored.
 He also refused to blame the PKI for the coup, let alone ban it as the Army demanded.
 However, although Suharto and Nasution were increasingly suspicious about Sukarno's role in the affair, the Army was reluctant to confront the president directly because of his still widespread popularity.

-Beginning in later October 1965, and feeding off pent-up communal hatreds, the Indonesian army and its civilian allies (especially Muslim vigilante groups) began to kill actual and suspected members and associates of the PKI.
+Beginning in later October 1965, and feeding off pent-up communal hatreds, the Indonesian Army and its civilian allies (especially Muslim vigilante groups) began to kill actual and suspected members and associates of the PKI and members of party affiliated organizations.
 The US government covertly supported the massacres, providing extensive lists of suspected communists to be targeted.
 The killings started in the capital Jakarta, spread to Central and East Java, and later Bali.
-Although killings occurred across Indonesia, the worst were in PKI strongholds of Central Java, East Java, Bali, and northern Sumatra.
+Although killings occurred across Indonesia, the worst were in the provinces of Central Java, East Java, Bali, and North Sumatra - all PKI-loyal provinces.
 The massacres reached their peak over the remainder of the year before subsiding in the early months of 1966.
 The estimates of the death toll of the violence range from over 100,000 to three million, but most scholars accept a figure of around 500,000.
 Many others were also imprisoned, and for the next ten years, people were still being imprisoned as suspects.
 It is thought that as many as 1.5m were imprisoned at one stage or another.
-As a result of the purge, one of Sukarno's three pillars of support, the PKI, had been effectively eliminated by the other two, the military and political Islam, helped in Bali by proponents of the Balinese caste system who saw the PKI and its allies as a threat to their way of life.
+As a result of the purge, one of Sukarno's three pillars of support, the PKI, had been effectively eliminated by the other two, the armed forces and political Islam, helped in Bali by proponents of the Balinese caste system who saw the PKI and its allies as a threat to their way of life.